A Survey on Uncertainty Quantification Methods for Deep Learning: Uncertainty estimation in various machine learning problems

 \subsection{Active Learning}

-For the deep learning model, obtaining labeled data can be laborious, and time-consuming.
+Obtaining labeled data for deep learning models can be laborious and time-consuming.
 Active learning \cite{ren2021survey} aims to solve the data labeling issue by learning from a small amount of data and choosing by the model what data it requires the user to label and retrain the model iteratively.
-The goal is to reduce the number of labeled examples needed for learning as much as possible, which means requiring a strategy to choose which sample is more worth labeling for the model.
-Utilizing predictive uncertainty has been a popular strategy and those instances whose prediction is maximally uncertain are most useful.
+The goal is to reduce the number of labeled examples needed by using a strategy to prioritize samples worth labeling.
+A popular strategy is to use predictive uncertainty, prioritizing instances where predictions are most uncertain.

-The key goal in active learning is to choose observations $\boldsymbol{x}$ for which obtaining labels $y$ would improve the performance of the learning.
-As discussed in the background, adding samples with large data uncertainty cannot improve the trained model because its inherent randomness is irreducible while more samples with model uncertainty can improve the model performance.
+The key goal in active learning is to choose observations $\boldsymbol{x}$ where obtaining labels $y$ would improve learning performance.
+As discussed in the background, adding samples with high data uncertainty may not improve the trained model because its inherent randomness is irreducible while more samples with model uncertainty can improve the model's performance.
 In this regard, model uncertainty is more important for active learning \cite{nguyen2022measure}.
 The critical challenge for active learning is to distinguish between the data and model uncertainty and utilize model uncertainty for selecting new samples.

-\textit{Existing approaches}: Similar to OOD detection, the approaches for model uncertainty detection can be adapted to an active learning framework by considering uncertainty coming from the parameter, model architecture, and sample density sparsity.
-For example, the BNN framework considers the samples that decrease the entropy of $p(\boldsymbol{\theta}|\mathcal{D}_{\text{tr}}, \{\boldsymbol{x},y\})$ most will be most useful \cite{depeweg2019modeling}.
+\textit{Existing approaches}: Similar to OOD detection, approaches for model uncertainty detection can be adapted for active learning by considering uncertainty coming from the parameter, model architecture, and sample density sparsity.
+For example, the BNN framework considers the samples that decrease the entropy of $p(\boldsymbol{\theta}|\mathcal{D}_{\text{tr}}, \{\boldsymbol{x},y\})$ the most will be the most useful \cite{depeweg2019modeling}.
 The deep ensemble and MC-dropout approach can also be a straightforward way for quantifying the model uncertainty in active learning \cite{hein2022comparison}.
-Recent approaches propose margin-based uncertainty sampling scheme and provide convergence analysis \cite{raj2022convergence}
+Recent approaches propose margin-based uncertainty sampling schemes and provide convergence analysis \cite{raj2022convergence}.